JiaweiZhuang/xESMF/doc/index.rst

 **The "Don'ts"**:

-- Do not describe your problem in a private email, as this would require me to reply similar emails many times. `Keep all discussions in public places <https://matthewrocklin.com/blog/2019/02/28/slack-github>`_ like GitHub or StackOverflow.
+- Do not describe your problem in a private email, as this would require me to reply to similar emails many times. `Keep all discussions in public places <https://matthewrocklin.com/blog/2019/02/28/slack-github>`_ like GitHub or StackOverflow.
 - Do not only show the error/problem without providing the steps to reproduce it.
 - Do not take screenshots of your code, as they are not copy-pastable.